Requirements Specific to PWCs

 In addition to adhering to all boating laws, personal watercraft (PWC) operators have requirements specific to their vessel.

-- Any person riding on or being towed behind a PWC must wear a U.S. Coast Guard-approved Type I, II, III, or V PFD (life jacket).
+- Any person riding on or being towed behind a PWC must wear a USCG–approved Type I, II, III, or V life jacket.
 Exceptions are made for those performing or participating in an official regatta, marine parade, tournament or exhibition.

 - If the PWC is equipped with a lanyard-type ignition safety switch must be attached to the person, clothing or PFD of the operator.
 Operating a PWC equipped with a self-circling device is prohibited if the self-circling device has been altered.

 - It is illegal to operate a PWC between sunset and sunrise, even if the PWC is equipped with proper navigation lights.

 - PWCs should not be operated in a reckless or negligent manner.
 Examples of unsafe operation are:

 - Turning a PWC sharply so as to spray another person or vessel

 - Operating at a rate of speed and proximity to another vessel so that either operator must swerve at the last minute to avoid collision